garth5689/garth5689.github.io/_drafts/dollars_to_doughnuts.md

 mpl.rcParams['font.size'] = 15
 ```

-I use [mint](https://www.mint.com/) to track and categorize my finances.
-It pulls transaction information from my bank accounts, and each month I run through the transactions from the previous month to make sure they were correctly categorized.
+# Getting The Data

 To start, I downloaded all my transactions from mint as a .csv (comma separated values) file.
 In excel, I removed everything except the columns for date, amount and category.
 I could have done some of that in python, but it was just easier to do it ahead of time.

-Then in python, we can read in the file.
+Now in python, let's read in the file.
 Python's `csv` module makes it easy to already separate the data.
-The result is a list of all the rows.
-Each row is already split up into the columns.
+The result is a list of all the rows, each of which is already split up into the columns.

 ```python